jrhicks/ionic-hoodie-base/README.md

-Ionic Hood.ie Base
+Ionic Hoodie Base
 =====================

-A (incomplete) starter project for Ionic that ships with hood.ie proxies and a hood.ie VagrantFile.
+A Ionic setup with gulp tasks to take a reasonable organized angular app in the app folder, link in bower components, and run a server that forwards api calls to a hood.ie vagrant machine.